ashutoshmjain/gita/src/mathuraChap02.md

 Legend says `Parāśara` showed intelligence - as expected of him - right from the early days.
 Exaggerations claim he recited hymns in mother's womb!
 As `Parāśara` was growing, `Vaśiṣṭha` rebuilt the congregation.
 New students joined despite fears of persecution.
 The pursuit of selfless knowledge always attracts bold fresh talent!

 It was an opportunity to try out new methods.
-This time he wanted to scribe the recitals (`Shruties`) to safeguard against another similar catastrophe.
+This time he wanted to scribe the recitals (`Shruties`) - to guard them against another similar catastrophe.

 <div style="padding-left:40px;font-size:0.9em;">

 The mishap leads to a systemic survival instinct, missing thus far in the new.
-They had presumed the order and survival was ensured - by the old.
-At the prospect of baton being passed to them, the new realizes their struggle was never for the cause they thought it was.
+To them, the order (and survival) was ensured by the old.
+At the prospect of baton being passed to them, the new realizes, their struggle was never for the cause they thought it was.
 It was for themselves - to understand "who they are".
 Their situation is different from their olds.
-Their new ideas are not a solution for the old(er) problems, they are the plumbing for the new order.
+Their new ideas are not a solution for the old(er) problems, they are the plumbing for a new order.
 They must account for the stability of the new regime.

 > This new casting of self is the evolution of consciousness.
 We don't get a new pair of eyes but we see things different now.
 The survivor [^survivor] wins and only the evolved survives.
-Since altruistic behaviours leads to formation of larger subset(s), it appears they form "evolved" outfits, but it's not a rule.
+Since altruistic behaviours leads to formation of larger subset(s), it appears they form better evolved outfits, but it's not a rule.
 The evolution of organization normally depends on its ability to drive voluntary consensus - `Siva`.

 All the possible configurations (of ideas, behaviours and leadership styles), including those with apparently altruistic motives, must fight [^fight] to find the one that survives against all odds.
 The fight may happen in a physical field, on the ballot box, stock market or on the resilience of currency, the goal is always to find a winner and to recast their motivations.
 The crowning is a "rebirth" - and must they reincarnate with their own provisions of recovery (and reboot).